emelianov/WiFiSwitch/docs/BUILD-FW.md

 3. Place files to be put to package to and exported binary to the same directory

+4. `gzip -9 index.html`
-4. `tar -cf update.tar firmware.bin script.min.js custom.jsstyles.min.css BSS_Test.bsdesign_170414.html`
+ `tar -cf update.tar firmware.bin index.html.gz`

 ### Update package creation under Windows